The Area Agency on Aging has several programs and services to assist the homebound.

 The Caregivers Resource Center (CRC)

-This service provides information and support to families caring for an older adult in the community.
+This service provides information and support to families caring for someone over 60 years old in the community.
 These services include:

 A caregiver support group